fayezmourad/ada/project/README.md

 - Nov 13th: Topic identification using different techniques present online such as tf-idf to identify the importance of a word which may include the topic.
 Use some third party libraries such as Fast Text to identify topics as well.
 - Nov 21st: Plot visuals of different topics with respect to time.

-# Questions for TAa
+# Questions for TA
--
+- Is the project substantial enough to be a final project for ADA?
+- Do you have any suggestions for a good topic identification approach or third party library ?